martinthomson/alt-svcb/draft-thomson-httpbis-alt-svcb.md

   resolution of the server name produces the address of a server instance that is further from the client.

-* Servers that might seek to reduce load, perhaps in anticipation of an imminent shutdown or maintenance action, might use an alternative service declaration to reduce either server load or the number of clients that might be affected.
+* Servers might seek to reduce load, perhaps in anticipation of an imminent shutdown or maintenance action.
+An alternative service declaration can reduce either server load or the number of clients that might be affected.

 * Many deployments of HTTP/3 {{H3}} use the protocol identifiers in an alternative service declaration to make clients aware of support for the newer protocol.

-HTTP alternative services provide a means of indicating to clients which service instances a server would prefer be used for future requests.
+HTTP alternative services provide a means of indicating to clients which service endpoints a server would prefer be used for future requests.
 Clients use alternative service advertisements as prompt to discover and use these more preferred service endpoints.